BETLEGEND

 5% unit = $250 per bet (only for strong edges)

 The 1-2% range is where most successful bettors live.
-It gives you room to weather losing streaks without destroying your bankroll, while still allowing meaningful profit when you're hitting.
+It gives you room to weather normal variance without destroying your bankroll, while still allowing meaningful profit when you're hitting.

 Flat Betting vs. Variable Sizing